Being a new gardener is hard.

 Avoid over-watering your garden at all costs.

 Over-watering is one of the biggest mistakes that gardeners make.
-It’s incredibly easy to do and the results can be disastrous.
-Watering too often can kill plants just as easily as watering too little.
+It’s incredibly easy to do and the results of too much excess water can be disastrous.
+Watering too often can kill vegetable plants and container plants just as easily as watering too little.
 If you’re having trouble identifying signs of over-watering, look for:

-- Leaves that are limp or “soggy” looking
+- Wilting plants that are limp or “soggy” looking

 - Rotting at the root or stem level